mslinn/jekyll_img/README.md

 {% img src="blah.webp" %}
 ```

-Would conceptually generate the following
+The above generates the following
 (to support the other options, the generated HTML can be a lot more complex):

 ```html